bmanevnew/SmartGarage/README.md

 SmartGarage can generate a detailed report for each visit to the shop.
 A profile is generated for new customers, and the login information is sent to the customer's email.
 All customers can access their personal information via the web UI.

-## Functional Requirements

-### Entities
+## Entities

 ![img.png](databaseScripts/database-diagram.png)

 Each user must have a username, password, email, and phone number.
 There is also optional first and last name.
 The username must be unique and have between 2 and 20 symbols.
 Password must be at least 8 symbols and should contain a capital letter,digit, and special symbol (+, -, *, &, ^, …)
 Email must be a valid email and unique in the system.
 Phone number must be 10 digits and unique in the system.
 First and last name should be between 2 and 32 symbols.

 Each vehicle must have a license plate, VIN, year of creation, model, and brand.
 The license plate must be a valid Bulgarian license plate.
 The vehicle identification number must be a 17-character long string.
 The year of creation must be a positive whole number larger than 1886.
 The model and brand must be between 2 and 32 symbols.

 Each visit must have a vehicle,user and date.
 There is also an optional list of services.
 The date must be a valid date before the current date.
 Services in each visit are unique.
 Can not have multiple of the same service.

 Each service must have a name and price.
 The price must be a non-negative number.
 The name must be between 2 and 32 symbols and unique in the system.

-## Security Requirements
+## Security

 The application is using Spring Security to handle authentication and authorization.
 JWT (JSON Web Token) authentication is being used for secure communication between the client and server.